omaiki/Snap_Project/README.md

 ### CURRENTLY WORKING ON:

+* >>> User is able to size images to their preference

-* >>> Adding OAuth 2.0 for gmail sign-in and functionality to quickly email screenshots to personal e-mail
+*  Adding OAuth 2.0 for gmail sign-in and functionality to quickly email screenshots to personal e-mail

 * Transition website service into a chrome extension to use on any page